Applying to physical therapy school

 The PTCAS application #

 To apply to most physical therapy schools, you will need to submit an application through the centralized application service called PTCAS administered by the American Physical Therapy Association and Liaison.
 The PTCAS application has multiple sections that you will complete providing biographical information, academic history (coursework and test scores), and your supporting information (observation hours, letters of recommendation, personal essay, experiences and achievements, and school-specific “Program Materials”).
+PTCAS Applicant Help Center provides detailed instructions to help you complete your application.

-Once you complete your PTCAS application, it will be processed and sent to the physical therapy programs that you select to receive it.
 You can find a list of programs that use PTCAS (“Participating Programs”) and begin researching admission requirements for participating PTCAS programs in the Program Directory.

 Academic history #

 On the PTCAS application, you will fill out information for every college course you have taken, so you will need to refer to transcripts from every college or university you have attended.
-You will also need to order official transcripts from all colleges and universities you have attended to be sent to the application service.
-At IU Bloomington, you can order your transcript from Student Central Website.

 Within this section, you will also include your GRE tests scores.